Why has my chiropractor touched me there?

 Record keeping is a professional requirement which serves a number of purposes.
 Detailed and accurate clinical notes allow for continuity of patient care.
 They also provide evidence of what took place during a consultation, and why.

-If a patient alleges they have been touched inappropriately, the chiropractor’s clinical record will be examined for evidence of what treatment was provided and the clinical justification for this.
-The clinical record should contain evidence of the patient consenting to the treatment.
+If a patient alleges they’ve been touched inappropriately, the chiropractor’s clinical record will be examined for evidence of what treatment was provided and the clinical justification for this.
+The clinical record should also contain evidence of the patient consenting to the treatment.
 Without this information in the clinical record, it becomes very difficult for the chiropractor to defend their actions.

 Don’t make assumptions